-- for residential development, over 200 dwellings or a site area of over 4ha; - for other development, over 10,000m2 floorspace or a site area of over 4ha; - Significant Sites, as defined in the Council's Statement of Community Involvement. - 4.14 The National Planning Policy Framework (NPPF) recognises that well designed environments promote good health and wellbeing.
+- In relation to this policy, Very Major Development is defined as: - for residential development, over 200 dwellings or a site area of over 4ha; - for other development, over 10,000m2 floor space or a site area of over 4ha; - Significant Sites, as defined in the Council's Statement of Community Involvement. - 4.12 The National Planning Policy Framework (NPPF) recognises that well designed environments promote good health and wellbeing.
 The way in which we build and shape the environment holds great potential to address public health concerns, such as obesity and heart disease.
 Although access to primary healthcare services are a key component of development planning, the wider determinants of health, such as access to woodland, green spaces and outdoor sports, good transport links, education, housing, employment and community development must also be considered when making planning decisions.
-Therefore, an integrated approach to planning the built environment will be required to optimise good health and wellbeing in new developments. - 4.15 A Health Impact Assessment (HIA) provides a systematic way of identifying and analysing the health consequences of a development, so that the health benefits may be enhanced and risks to health may be minimised.
-It includes consideration of the social, psychological and physical health impacts of development on different groups within the population, particularly children, the elderly, disabled and more vulnerable groups within our communities.
-Public participation is considered a major component of the HIA process. - 4.16 The preparation of a HIA is the responsibility of the applicant.
+Poor quality development can conversely negatively impact on people's mental and physical wellbeing, by potentially exposing people to increased levels of noise, dust and other forms of pollution, crime, isolation and sedentary lifestyles.
+Therefore, an integrated approach to planning the built environment will be required to optimise good health and wellbeing in new developments. - 4.13 A Health Impact Assessment (HIA) provides a systematic way of identifying and analysing the health consequences of a development, so that the health benefits may be enhanced and risks to health may be minimised.
+It includes consideration of the social, psychological and physical health impacts of development on different groups within the existing local population and prospective new population, particularly children, the elderly, disabled and more vulnerable groups within our communities.
+Public participation is considered a major component of the HIA process. - 4.14 The preparation of a HIA is the responsibility of the applicant.
 The HIA should be proportionate to the size of the development and its likely impact on health and wellbeing.
-Health and wellbeing is strongly linked to sustainability, equalities and the environment and a HIA should take account of any additional impact assessments undertaken in these domains. - 4.17 Where the need for a HIA has been identified, this should be carried out at the preapplication stage, so that recommendations may be taken into account with the planning application when submitted. - 4.18 Further guidance is provided in a Planning Advisory Note to assist in the preparation of a HIA, including screening, scoping, appraisal and consultation.
-Developers should have regard to this document and the national guidelines and best practice for HIA referred to within the Advisory Note.
+Health and wellbeing is strongly linked to sustainability, equalities and the environment and a HIA should take account of any additional impact assessments undertaken in these domains.
+For Very Major Development Proposals (see above), applicants must consult the Director of Public Health at pre-application stage to ascertain a view as to whether a HIA is required and what level of HIA is considered appropriate.
+HIAs usually can be categorised as either desktop, rapid or full (see below) in terms of their level of investigation and information.
+Most residential and mixed-use development schemes will only require a desktop or rapid HIA.